rockNroll87q/RRRR/README.md

 ## Demo

-Please see `demo.py` to see an example on how to use the code.
+Please look at `demo.py` to see an example on how to use the code.

 ## Authors